Pa Mele 'O Hokulea 'Ukulele Academy

-Class Objectives: Students will have a great time singing and learning to play the soprano, concert or tenor ukulele.
-(Sorry, my curriculum doesn't support the BARITONE ukulele-different tuning).
-Well cover a wide variety of music including, light Rock, Tin Pan Alley, easy Jazz, Hawaiian songs and more.
+Class Objectives: Students will have fun singing and learning to play the soprano, concert or tenor ukulele.
+Well cover a wide variety of music including, Western, Swing ,easy Rock, folk, Tin Pan Alley, easy Jazz, Hawaiian songs and more.
 Reading music is not a requirement nor will music theory be emphasized, however in the continuing classes we will occasionally explore basic theory elements to gain a better understanding of how music works.
 All classes are taught by watching, listening, singing and or course playing along.

 Instruments/Equipment: You must have a ukulele by the first class to participate.
+You'll also need a chromatic tuner.
+If you dont have one at the first lesson, I will have extras on hand as loaners.
+We'll talk more about them at the first class.
 Please contact the instructor if you need information about how or where to buy a ukulele.
 Sorry, my curriculum does not support the baritone.
 Only Soprano, Concert and Tenor 'ukulele tuning.